aave/aave-utilities/README.md

 The library has two main features:

 1.)
-Query live market and user data
+Query on-chain market and user data 2.)
+Generate transaction data for protocol actions
-2.)
-Build transactions

 <br />